soft-matter/trackpy/README.md

 Installation is simple on Windows, OSX, and Linux, even for Python novices.

+#### 1. Get Scientific Python

 To get started with Python on any platform, download and install [Anaconda](https://store.continuum.io/cshop/anaconda/).
 It comes with the common scientific Python packages built in.

-If you are using Windows, I recommend 32-bit Anaconda even if your system is 64-bit.
-(One of the optional dependencies is not yet compatible with 64-bit Python.)
+#### 2. Install trackpy

 Open a command prompt.
-That's "Terminal" on a Mac, and "Start > Applications > Command Prompt" on Windows.
-Type or paste these lines to make certain that Anaconda will work well with trackpy:
+On Windows, you can use the "Anaconda Command Prompt" installed by Anaconda or Start > Applications > Command Prompt.
+On a Mac, look for Applications > Utilities > Terminal.
+Type these commands:

     conda update conda
-    conda install numpy=1.8 scipy=0.14.0 matplotlib=1.3 pandas=0.13.0 scikit-image=0.10.1 pyyaml numba=0.12.2
-    conda install pip
+    conda install -c soft-matter trackpy

-Then, to install trackpy:
+The above installs trackpy and all its requirements.
+Our tutorials also use the IPython notebook.
+To install that as well, type

-    pip install trackpy
+    conda install ipython-notebook

+#### 3. Try it out!

 Finally, to try it out, type

     ipython notebook